-List maintenance activities are conducted in accordance with state and federal laws to identify changes in either the voter's eligibility or residence to keep voter records current and accurate.
+List maintenance activities are conducted in accordance with state and federal laws to identify changes in either the voter's eligibility, residence, or mailing address to keep voter records current and accurate.

 List maintenance procedures are outlined in Florida Statutes 98.065 and 98.075 and followed accordingly.

 - Active voter – A registered voter who has either voted, kept the voting registration record up-to-date, or requested a mail ballot within the last two federal general elections.

 - Inactive voter – A voter who was sent an address confirmation final notice and did not return the postage prepaid confirmation form within 30 days or for whom the final notice was returned as undeliverable.
 Inactive voters remain in the voter file and are still eligible to vote.

 - Ineligible status - Means the person is no longer eligible to vote and must re-register to regain eligibility and active status.

 - Changing from Inactive Status to Active Status – An inactive voter may be restored to active status by updating the voter registration record, requesting a mail ballot, or voting.

 - Changing from Inactive Status to Ineligible Status – If a voter does not update the voter registration record, request a mail ballot, or vote by the second federal general election after being designated inactive, the voter’s name shall be removed from the statewide voter registration file making the voter ineligible to vote, and the voter shall be required to re-register to vote, if they desire to vote again in the future.

 Visit the Check My Status page or contact our office to verify your registration status.

 Voter registration statistics are updated nightly and posted across the top of the Supervisor of Elections website and on the Registration Statistics page.
 These statistics reflect only active registered voters.